ontohub/ontohub-backend/doc/api/namespaces.md

 ###### Relationships
 * `repositories` - [[Repository Relationship Object](repositories.md#relationship-object)]: The index of the repositories in this namespace.
+  * The link to this relationship is in the `related` key.

 ###### Links
 * `self` [URL]: The URL of the namespace itself.